omar-basheer/Keeper-App/README.md

 # Features
 Add a new note: Create a note by entering a title and content.
 Delete a note: Remove a note from the list of saved notes.
-Note list: Display all the saved notes with their titles and content.
+Edit a note: Edit a note already in the list of saved notes Note list: Display all the saved notes with their titles and content.
 Responsive Design: The app is designed to be responsive and adapts to different screen sizes, making it usable on both desktop and mobile devices.